AdvancedRx Project Plan · Updated 2026-06-11

 Risk register highlights

-• OrderItem Prevent_Manual_Edits VR — every update needs Validation_Bypass_Date_Time__c
+• OrderItem Prevent_Manual_Edits VR — every UPDATE needs Validation_Bypass_Date_Time__c; creates are bypass-free under price-before-create

 • 3 patient FKs on Rx must agree — no managed integrity